Renormalon cancellation and linear power correction to threshold-like asymptotics of space-like parton correlators: Discussion and conclusion

 To summarize, we found that the common hard kernel for double-logarithmic factorization formulas in the context of lattice parton distributions, the heavy-light Sudakov hard kernel or axial gauge quark field renormalization, has linear renormalon ambiguity in its imaginary part.
 In the bubble chain or large $\beta_0$ approximation, the strength of the renormalon ambiguity coincides with that for heavy-quark pole mass or heavy Wilson-line linear divergence.
 For both the threshold expansion of quasi-PDF matching kernel or the TMD expansion of quasi-LFWF amplitude, the linear renormalon anticipates the presence of linear power correction and correlates with UV renormalon at NLP.
 The quark wave function renormalization in the Coulomb gauge also suffers linear renormalon.

 \acknowledgments We thank Prof. Xiangdong Ji for discussion.
+Y. Liu thanks Prof. Vladimir M. Braun for helpful discussion.
 Calculations in the work are cross-checked between two authors.
 Y. L. is supported by the Priority Research Area SciMat and DigiWorlds under the program Excellence Initiative - Research University at the Jagiellonian University in Krak\'{o}w.
 Y.S. is partially supported by the U.S.~Department of Energy, Office of Science, Office of Nuclear Physics, contract no.~DE-AC02-06CH11357.